 “I am highly optimistic that this gene therapy can represent an efficacious and safe therapy for patients with schwannomas – whether associated with NF2, schwannomatosis or sporadic schwannomas”.

 Gary J Brenner, MD, PhD, Associate Professor, Harvard Medical School.
 Director, Massachusetts General Hospital

 video provided courtesy of Avexis

-We are just starting, we need you to start the toxicology study!
+We are just starting and we won’t stop until we save our children!
+We need you to volunteer your time and/or donate to start the toxicology study!

 Mission: We are a non-profit organization (Tax-ID 83-0940046) seeking a cure or preventative treatment for NF2 by vigorously supporting and advancing existing and next-generation biomedical technologies, such as gene therapy and immunotherapy.